 Even suppliers and vendors will have to narrate and visually communicate the values of the product.
 Investments in the more elaborate media will become more and more substantial.

 4 "Alexa, I'm out of meds!"

-In 2018, rumors were circulating in the US that Amazon would buy a pharmaceutical company like Walgreen or CVS.
-Amazon instead bought PillPack, which has no physical stores but is strong on the net.
+In 2018, rumors were circulating in the US that Amazon would buy a pharmaceutical company such as Walgreen or CVS.
+Amazon bought PillPack instead, which has no physical stores but is strong on the net.
 The loot here is huge.
 Spending on prescription drugs is $ 500 billion in the United States alone.
 The business model is horribly old-fashioned and ripe for destruction .:

 Who needs thousands of pharmacies when we could just ask Alexa to "read" a prescription and bring us the meds the next day?

 I predict that in the future of Amazon 2020 will be a year of strong growth for this theme, perhaps in preparation for a marked change in 2021.
 If that happens, Amazon will become the Uber of medicine and wipe out the existing model.